luapower/luapower-all/tr.md

-Another subtle point is that in RTL runs, this logically-trailing whitespace is visually at the beginning of the word, thus the glyph run (along with its cursor positions) must be shifted one space-character to the left, hence the segment's `offset_x` field which contains this adjustment.
-Also note that this field is part of the segment not the glyph run because it is layout-dependent (it's only applied for last-on-the-line-when-soft-wrapping segments), while the glyph run is cached and can be used in multiple layouts.
+Another subtle point is that in RTL runs, this logically-trailing whitespace is visually at the beginning of the word, thus the glyph run (along with its cursor positions) must be shifted one space-character to the left.
+The segment's `x` field contains this adjustment.